OU Campus' news feed feature is not limited to creating "articles." Users may create

 2. Access the feed items of a page.

-With the page "checked out," click on the items icon in the toolbar.
+With the page "checked out," click on the RSS icon in the toolbar.

 3. Create your new feed item.

 Under the New RSS Item section, fill out the Title and Description fields.
 The Link, Author, and Publication Date fields will automatically be filled in.
-Click Create.
+Click Save.

 If you simply wish to view and edit existing items, you can do so by clicking on Edit Existing RSS Items (located on the top-left of the New RSS Item window.)